SeatBoost-Inc/seatboost-sdk-docs/docs/examples-ios/basic-integration-ios.md

 # Basic Integration Example

 This example shows how to integrate the SeatBoost SDK into your iOS app with basic functionality.
+Make sure you have completed the [installation steps](/getting-started-ios.md) before proceeding with this integration.

 ## Authentication